 Angus Council Leisure Services run a variety of exercise opportunities.
-Go to www.angus.gov.uk/leisure for more information or telephone Montrose Sports Centre on 01674 662666.
+Go to Leisure, tourism and the outdoors for more information or telephone Montrose Sports Centre on 01674 662666.

-Large groups of people 'around 60' who exercise together, enjoyably and safely.
+Large groups of people 'around 60 years old' who exercise together, enjoyably and safely.
 There is 45 minutes of rhythmical, mobilising exercise using all types of music to help tone, stretch and slacken.
 Classes are available in Arbroath, Brechin, Forfar and Montrose.
-For more information Tel: 01382 221953.
+For more information telephone 01382 221953.

 Tai Chi provides a moderate intensity aerobic workout for the netire body, taught as a sequence of moves or postures.
 The effect is to strengthen and exercise every part of the body.
 Tai Chi also has a soothing effect on the mind.
 It is suitable for people of all ages and all levels of fitness and mobility.